What Does a Marketing Manager Do? A Guide

 How much does a marketing manager make?

-The median annual salary for a marketing manager in the US was $135,030, according to the US Bureau of Labor Statistics [1].
-How much you make will depend on where you live, what company you work for, and what industry you work in, among other factors.
+The median annual salary for a marketing manager in the US was $156,580 as of May 2023, according to the US Bureau of Labor Statistics [1].
+How much you make can depend on where you live, what company you work for, and what industry you work in, among other factors.
 Marketing managers working in scientific, technical, and professional services tend to draw the biggest salaries.

 Types of marketing managers

 Marketing managers typically work in corporate environments.
-You’ll find them in a variety of industries, such as health care, hospitality, entertainment, finance, and technology.
+You may work in a variety of industries, such as health care, hospitality, entertainment, finance, and technology.

 • Affiliate marketing managers focus on the relationships between an organization and its marketing affiliates that earn commissions in exchange for driving traffic to a website.